marialymperaiou/BiasBeware/README.md

 This enables precise analysis of how cognitive biases propagate through language into LLM-driven recommendation systems.

+---
+### Pilot data annotation

+We embed cognitive biases in the most explicit way, to evaluate the validity of downstream baselines on the most 'obviously'  biased descriptions.
+Our 4 trained annotators achieve perfect agreement (100\% Fleiss’ κ and Krippendorff’s α), showing that the cognitive bias identification stage is easy for humans exposed in such information.
+This stage confirms that ChatGPT 5.4 did an excellent job in imbuing cognitive biases within product descriptions.

+---

 ## Subtask C — Sanitization of Attacked Product Descriptions

 Can a system **remove manipulation without removing meaning**?